+Muscle elasticity is an important concept in the process of warming up.
+Muscle elasticity means that muscles have the ability to both stretch and contract.
 A study on the role of warm-ups in muscular injury prevention found that “a greater force and increase in length are needed to tear isometrically preconditioned (warmed) muscle.”
-The study also found that muscles that were not warmed up appeared “more inelastic at each increase in length.”
+The study also found that muscles that were not warmed up appeared more inelastic at each increase in length.

-This is important for any type of exercise, but especially important for things like HIIT.
+Why does all of this matter?
+Well, muscles with greater elasticity perform better and are less likely to get injured.
+This is important for any type of exercise but especially important for things like HIIT.

 Your body should feel warm.

 If you are shivering or still haven’t broken a slight sweat from your warm-up, then your body is not ready for exercise.
-It’s called a “warm-up” for a reason.
+It’s called a warm-up for a reason.

 Your muscles and joints should feel flexible.